SPIRITUAL ENRICHMENT CENTER

 We offer a Spiritual Book Club – ideal for people just becoming aware of spirituality and the need for spiritual nourishment.
 At weekly meetings participants share their experiences of the readings and become more competent in the area of spirituality and theology.

-Spiritual Book Club meets on the 4th Wednesday of the month @ 4:00 pm.
+Spiritual Book Club meets on the 3rd Thursday of the month beginning on September 18, 2025 @ 3:00 pm.

 Spiritual Book Club Meetings will be held at the Presbyterian Church of the Roses in Bowen Hall and on Zoom.

-Contact Cathy Trione or Joanne Del Castillo at srsec.office@gmail.com for further information.
+Contact Cathy Trione, Joanne Del Castillo, or Stephanie Barrett at srsec.office@gmail.com for further information.

 We also offer a Peace & Justice Book Club.
 The Peace and Justice group offers participants an opportunity to study theology in the area of social justice based on the spirituality of St. Ignatius.
 The books chosen reflect on philosophies, religions, and secular groups as well.
 We also study politics as it relates to peace and justice issues.
 Knowledge is gained through the readings, shared with members, and often actions are initiated that contribute to the common good of the community.